 Moving into your new student accommodation can be exciting and a bit nerve-wracking all at the same time.
 It can also be easy to get carried away buying new bits and pieces for your room - and now is a good time to start so you don't have to get everything in one go.

 It's a good idea to bring things that remind you of home, your family, friends and memories you've made before starting uni.
 Pictures of your dog, that soft toy you won on one of those grabby machines at the funfair - it can all help to bring a bit of familiarity while you're getting used to being away from home.

-You may want to wait and see what you're room's like before buying any new stuff, there are so many ways to decorate it once you get here without having to spend tons of money!
+You may want to wait and see what your room's like before buying any new stuff - there are so many ways to decorate it once you get here without having to spend tons of money!
 Ikea, Primark and even the pound shops have loads of essentials and funky things that don't cost the earth, so you might still have some money left over to take full advantage of freshers' fortnight!

 To help you with some room décor inspiration, we asked one of our BA (Hons) Interior Design students, Lucy Taylor, for her top tips on how to make your uni room feel just like home on a student budget.